hamiddashti/earthlab/README.md

 5. Apply the model with better performance on the hyperspectral image to create the percent nitrogen map.

-**Below you can find the project organization, project goal, and how to reproduce the results.**
+**Below you can find the project organization, and how to reproduce the results.**

 Project Organization
 ------------